scriptPilot/app-framework/DOCUMENTATION.md

 - Make screenshots on the biggest iPhone (you will need them in iTunes Connect later on)
 - Create an archive of the Xcode project and upload it within Xcode to iTunes Connect
 - Send your App in iTunes Connect for the review to Apple

+Deployment to the Google Play Store (native App)

+- Coming soon ...

 ### Backup your application